cherrychou681128-collab/Smart-Taxi-Dispatch/README.md

 # Intelligent Taxi Dispatch System

 ## 📌 Project Overview
-This project presents an intelligent taxi dispatch and routing system designed to optimize fleet management in New York City.
-By leveraging a hybrid machine learning approach, the system combines **ConvLSTM** for capturing complex spatial-temporal patterns in ride-hailing demand and **XGBoost** for evaluating localized reward scores based on urban features (e.g., 311 service requests).
-The ultimate goal is to proactively guide drivers to high-demand areas, reducing passenger wait times and maximizing driver efficiency.
+This project is a smart taxi dispatch system built for New York City.
+Instead of having drivers guess where their next passenger will be, this system uses AI to guide them to the right place at the right time.

+We use two main models to make this happen:

+ConvLSTM: This model captures complex spatial-temporal patterns in past data, helping us exactly predict when and where the highest ride demand will happen.

+XGBoost: This looks at city data (like 311 service requests) to figure out how "valuable" or "profitable" a specific area is for drivers.

+The ultimate goal is send drivers to busy areas before passengers even request a ride.
+This cuts down wait times for passengers and helps drivers earn money more efficiently.

 ## 💾 Dataset & Large Files Download
 Due to GitHub's strict file size limit (100MB), the complete NYC road network file and the full 311 dataset are not directly included in this repository.